tonyjie/graph_vis/README.md

         ```
     - Very slow.
 - `full_graph_sgd.py`
     - Full Graph update.
 It just compute the overall stress function, and compute the gradient and update.
-It partly works on the general graph (some SuitSparse testcases): can generate reasonable viz graph, but the stress is larger than the optimal one.
+It partly works on the general graph (some SuitSparse testcases): can generate reasonable viz graph, and reach the same stress as `graphdraw.py`.
     - Super fast.
     - Can try different optimizers (Adam, SGD) and learning rate scheduler.
 The code didn't follow the original algorithm.
 It didn't have a `cap` operation to regulate the learning rate for each pairwise currently.
 - `odgi_dataset.py`, `odgi_batch_sgd.py`